amgarton47/CS62data-structures/Introduction_Assignment/project/README.md

    you will need to disable it prior to entering your credentials here)

-7. **Carefully** browse to the destination which needs to be your workspace that you created in Desktop.
+7. **Carefully** browse to the destination which needs to be your workspace that you created in /Volumes/yourPomonaID/Documents/.

 ![Destination](images/destination.png "Destination")